YSM History, Mission, Facts & Figures

 Education

-The School of Medicine educates future leaders in medicine, public health, and biomedical science.
-The MD program follows a unique educational philosophy, the Yale System of Medical Education, established in the 1920s.
-No course grades or class rankings are given in the first two years, examinations are limited, and students are expected to engage in independent investigation.
-Since 1839, medical students have written a thesis based on original research, reflecting that the scientific process of investigation, attentive observation, interpretation of data, and critical evaluation of literature are fundamental to the practice of medicine.
+The School of Medicine educates future leaders in medicine and biomedical science.
+Since 1839, medical students have written a thesis based on original research, reflecting that the scientific process of investigation, observation, interpretation of data, and critical evaluation of literature are fundamental to the practice of medicine.

-Many medical students take a tuition-free fifth year to pursue additional study.
-Some conduct in-depth research or explore clinical electives and subinternships.
+Many medical students take a tuition-free fifth year to pursue additional study, conducting in-depth research or exploring clinical electives and subinternships.
 A significant number are awarded fifth-year research fellowships and earn the MHS degree.

 Each year, approximately 20 students enroll in the school’s MD-PhD Program, one of the original Medical Scientist Training Programs established and funded by the NIH.
-Graduate students in the Combined Program in the Biomedical and Biological Sciences earn a PhD degree through the Faculty of Arts and Sciences.
+Graduate students in the combined program in the Biomedical and Biological Sciences earn a PhD degree through the Faculty of Arts and Sciences.
+YSM residents, fellows, and faculty, as well as individuals from other institutions, can earn a two-year Master of Health Science degree.
 The School of Medicine also offers joint degree programs with other professional schools including Public Health, Law, Management, Engineering, and Divinity.

-YSM’s Physician Associate (PA) Program, one of the oldest PA programs in the country, and its Physician Assistant Online Program train students to become compassionate, high-quality, patient-centered PAs.
-The online program enables students to become PAs without relocating from their home communities.
+YSM’s campus-based Physician Associate (PA) Program, one of the oldest PA programs in the country, trains students to become compassionate, high-quality, patient-centered PAs.
+Serving the same mission, the Yale Physician Assistant Online Program will graduate its final class in 2026.

 Students by Degree Program